margaretmf/margaretmf.github.io/poetry.md

 ## Spirituality ##
-Spiritual eings we are by nature.
+Spiritual beings we are by nature.
 We are orn of God, and we worship this one God.
 Thank you for the teachings, the passion, the faith, the creed, the principle, the true teachings that keep us moving and marching forward always.